Best Parental Control App in 2025 (Android & iPhone)

 Norton Family is my next recommendation as the best app for parental control.
 With it, you’ll get all the necessary insights about your children’s and teenager’s devices.

-Advanced parental control features: Norton Family lets you set restriction ranges that are appropriate for your child’s age.
-This is where this child phone monitoring app becomes suitable even for teenagers who may resist strict restrictions and tracking.
+Who is it best for: Norton Family lets you set restriction ranges that are appropriate for your child’s age.
+That’s why I picked this app as the best phone monitoring solution for teenagers who may resist strict restrictions and tracking.

 If you want to dig deeper, visit our complete review of Norton Family and its features.